Index Selectivity

 Are you struggling with performance issues in your Spring, Jakarta EE, or Java EE application?

-What if there were a tool that could automatically detect what caused performance issues in your JPA and Hibernate data access layer?
+Imagine having a tool that could automatically detect performance issues in your JPA and Hibernate data access layer long before pushing a problematic change into production!

-Well, Hypersistence Optimizer is that tool!
-And it works with Spring Boot, Spring Framework, Jakarta EE, Java EE, Quarkus, Micronaut, or Play Framework.
+Hypersistence Optimizer is that tool, and it works with Spring Boot, Spring Framework, Jakarta EE, Java EE, Quarkus, Micronaut, or Play Framework.

-So, rather than fixing performance issues in your production system on a Saturday night, you are better off using Hypersistence Optimizer to help you prevent those issues so that you can spend your time on the things that you love!
+So, rather than allowing performance issues to annoy your customers, you are better off preventing those issues using Hypersistence Optimizer and enjoying spending your time on the things that you love!

 In this article, we are going to see how we can batch INSERT statements when using MySQL and Hibernate.